 Why You Need a Design Tool Like Mark Maker

-Want to read more of our posts?
-Sign up for our newsletter which has exclusive content!
+Want to read more great marketing content?
+Sign up for our newsletter which has exclusive articles!

 Kevin J. Ryan wrote an article on a new logo designer called Mark Maker, which uses highly complex algorithms to design a logo for your organization for free.
 He cited a few examples of terrible logo designs and looked into the implications of logos designed by machines instead of living, breathing, thinking designers.
 In an indirect way, Ryan’s article highlighted the need for professional design and why it matters, especially for new start-ups that no one knows about.